 About the Thesis

-The thesis normally run approximately 40–50 pages (or the equivalent in another medium) and concerns a topic related both to the junior year’s international study experience and a global issue of contemporary importance in the student’s concentration.
+The finished thesis will not exceed 50 pages (or the equivalent, depending on the nature of its subject and approach) and concerns a topic related both to the junior year’s international study experience and a global issue of contemporary importance in the student’s concentration.
 Global Studies as a field requires synthetic, big-picture thinking; the thesis requires students independently to draw together primary and secondary materials to explore a broad-scope topic of their own choice.